-Academic Probation, Suspension and Readmission
+Academic Probation, Suspension, and Readmission

 A student whose progress falls below minimum requirements is placed on academic probation.
-If the student has not removed the probation at the end of the following semester, the student will be suspended.
-The student has the privilege of appealing to the Academic Appeal Committee for immediate reinstatement.
+If the student has not improved their gpa to meet the minimum requirements at the end of the following semester in order to remove the probation status, the student will be suspended.
+The student has the privilege of appealing to the Academic Standing Committee for immediate reinstatement.
 The petition should include descriptions of any extenuating circumstances and a statement of reasons for expecting immediate improvement and quality of academic achievement.
-The appeal will be reviewed by the Academic Appeal Committee and the student will be expected to appear before the committee to ask for reinstatement.
+The appeal will be reviewed by the Academic Standing Committee to ask for reinstatement.
 The committee, after considering all the information presented, will then reach a decision as to whether the student will be reinstated on probation.
 If the committee decides the student may not be reinstated, the student may appeal this decision to the Dean of Students.

-A student on academic suspension who wishes to apply for readmission after the lapse of one or more semesters must then follow the procedure described above; however, the petition will be acted upon by the Dean of Students and may be forwarded to the Academic Appeals Committee at the discretion of the Dean of Students.
+A student on academic suspension who wishes to apply for readmission after the lapse of one or more semesters must then follow the procedure described above; however, the petition will be acted upon by the Dean of Students and may be forwarded to the Academic Standing Committee at the discretion of the Dean of Students.
 The petition for reinstatement must be submitted to the Dean of Students at least two weeks before the semester in which the student wishes to be readmitted.
 The Dean of Students may readmit a student on such terms and conditions as the Dean of Students requires; however, petitions may also be denied.